Neurological Physiotherapy

 lady in wheelchair

-We understand that everyone is affected differently and we will work with you to understand how your disease, injury or accident has affected you personally.
+Everyone is affected differently and your physiotherapist will work with you to understand how your disease, injury or accident has affected you personally.

 • Balance retraining